 I should also mention that I cut my teeth on typewriters and learned two spaces between sentences for like twenty YEARS, so I'm sorry to all you one-spacers out there.
+I've mostly fixed the habit, but I still double space when I'm really on a tear.
 I'm not saying I'm right; I'm just asking you to forgive a long learning curve.*

 Oh, and I totally end sentences with prepositions* and split infinitives*.
 To boldly write those "mistakes" is something I'm completely unapologetic about.